Harp Care Essentials – How To Look After Your Harp

 What about the strings?

-Always use the correct string – using the wrong string or wrong gauge will put undue tension on the harp.
+Always use the correct string – using the wrong string or wrong gauge will put undue tension on the harp, as well as sounding strange.
 A string chart should usually be included with your harp, but if you have any questions, contact us.

-Never leave your tuning key on the pin – it’s an accident waiting to happen!
+Never leave your tuning key on the tuning pin – it’s an accident waiting to happen!

 Servicing & Regulation

 Remember to have your harp serviced and regulated regularly – this will catch any potential problems early on and ensure you get the best performance from your instrument.
-A new harp will usually need servicing in the first year of its life.
-Following this the interval can vary depending on how much the harp is played but as a guide around every 2-3 years.
+A new harp will usually need servicing in the first year of its life (usually, this involves regulating the position of the levers to ensure that they retain their accuracy as the soundboard rises under the tension of the strings).
+Following this, the interval can vary depending on how much the harp is played, but as a guide around every 2-3 years is sufficient.

 Here are some more of the harp care questions we get asked most frequently: